Biden urges Congress to pass sweeping reforms after bitter electoral setback – 11/04/2021 at 9:31 am

 Little consolation for Joe Biden, the outgoing Democratic governor of New Jersey won by a hair against his Republican rival.
 Phil Murphy was however given largely the winner in the polls preceding the election.

-The American president, whose popularity rating has reached an all-time low at this level of mandate in recent political history, with the exception of Donald Trump, must now plunge back into Washington in the throes of Congress, since his two gigantic plans investments are the subject of interminable negotiations in its own camp between progressives and moderates.
+The American president, whose popularity rating has reached an all-time low at this level of mandate in recent political history, with the exception of Donald Trump, must now return to Washington in the throes of Congress, since his two gigantic plans investments are the subject of interminable negotiations in its own camp between progressives and moderates.

 An agreement on his “Build Back Better” program of social and climate reforms would represent a major personal victory.